-Home Care Assistance is actively monitoring the COVID-19 (Coronavirus) situation and we want to provide you an update on our response plans.
-We are attempting to balance uncertainty and fear with the latest facts and advice from state and federal health care organizations and we will continue to provide updates as circumstances unfold.
+Home Care Assistance actively monitors the COVID-19 situation and we want to provide you an update on our response protocols.
+We continue to balance uncertainty and fear with the latest facts and guidance from state and federal health care organizations and we will continue to provide updates as circumstances develop.

 If you or your family is experiencing symptoms (cough, fever and/or respiratory issues such as shortness of breath) contact their physician to seek direction for possible COVID-19 testing and to stay at home until negative test results are received.

 What We Know At This Time About COVID-19

 Coronavirus Disease 2019 (for short, COVID-19) is a respiratory illness that can spread from person to person, mainly between people who are in close contact with one another (within about 6 feet) through respiratory droplets produced when an infected person coughs or sneezes.
 It also may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes.

 Required Precautions for Caregivers, Clients and Family Members

 - Clients should have anti-bacterial hand soap and paper towels at each sink.
 Those paper towels will be discarded after one use.
 Clients should also have hand sanitizer or Isopropyl alcohol (70% or more concentration) placed near the older adult.

 - Immediately upon entering the home, EVERYONE (Caregivers, family members, medical teams and other visitors) must proceed to the sink to wash their hands with antibacterial soap.
 On the way to the sink, do not touch any other surface.
 Dry your hands and turn off the faucet with the paper towel.